lexuancuong/dotfiles/README.md

     ./install.sh --macos

-In `vim/neovim` run:

-    :PlugClean

-And follow its steps.

-After, in `vim/neovim` run:

-    :PlugInstall

-If you want to get newest version of `vim/neovim` plugin, in `vim/neovim` simply run:

-    :PlugUpdate

-You can customize your editor style in `./vimrc` file.

-If you have some problem with YCM after run the script, you can restart YCM server by this command:

-    :YCMRestartServer

 (Optional) If you want to change color of blue background color, you can change line ... in `~/.oh-my-zsh/themes/agnoster.zsh-theme` to:

     prompt_segment 39d $PRIMARY_FG ' %~ '